seantywork/seantywork/README.md

 Very often, a cat's meowing has more meanings in it than them.

-By the way, I truly and viscerally envy the life of [my cat from seantywork/sorrylinus](https://feebdaed.xyz/)
+"A cat" I mean whose life I truly and viscerally envy.

+Take a look at him from [seantywork/sorrylinus/hub](https://feebdaed.xyz/)

 Good day!